fonnesbeck/mcmc_pydata_london_2019/README.md

-# PyData London 2019 Tutorial: Markov chain Monte Carlo with PyMC3
+# Markov chain Monte Carlo with PyMC3

----
+### PyData London 2019 Tutorial

 Markov chain Monte Carlo (MCMC) is the most common approach for performing Bayesian data analysis.
 MCMC is a general class of algorithms that uses simulation to estimate a variety of statistical models.
 This tutorial will introduce users how to use MCMC for fitting statistical models using PyMC3, a Python package for probabilistic programming.